 In collaboration with M. Locatelli and the PhD students P. Micelli and M. Laurini, he is working on fast numerical methods for the solution of the Hamilton-Jacobi-Bellman equation with application to the automatic parking of road vehicles.

-- April 2012, Purdue University, USA, entitled "Virtual Holonomic Constraints for the control of mechanical systems".
+-April 2012, Purdue University, USA, "Virtual Holonomic Constraints for the control of mechanical systems".

-- July 2012, University of Toronto, Canada, entitled "Virtual Holonomic Constraints for the control of mechanical systems"
+-2012, University of Toronto, Canada, "Virtual Holonomic Constraints for the control of mechanical systems"